2024 Convention Appearances

 The following is a list of current topics I lecture on, either in classrooms as a guest lecturer or at conventions.
 When a new topic request comes through, I’ll add it to the list.

-Please note that all presentations require a projector for best effect, except for the “Ask the Editor” Q&A.
+Please note that all in-person presentations require a projector for best effect, except for the “Ask the Editor” Q&A.

 Writing Technique Presentations